branchwelder/branchwelder.github.io/content/projects/playdate/post.md

 # Squares: A little art toy for the playdate

+I
 I made a little square game for the [playdate](https://play.date)!

 I posted it on instagram and it got picked up by _The Algorithm_, receiving quite a response.

+Here is the source code in full, which is also [on Github](https://github.com/branchwelder/played-eight).

 ```lua
 import "CoreLibs/object"